HMG-CN INVESTIGATION: Did Bassett Unified and 'Megataxers' Commit Bond Fraud? - Cerritos Community News

 Under Superintendent Art Cunha, and the guidance of FM3, the Board made their move.
 In November of 2019, they passed Resolution 06-20 to approve $50 Million in school bonds at a cost to taxpayers of $96 Million.

-The Clerk had prepared the date and bond documents for the primary election in March of 2020; the pandemic put that on hold, so the Board decided to have the tax measure on the ballot in November of 2020.
+The Clerk had prepared the date and bond documents for the primary election in March of 2020; the pandemic put that on hold, so the Board decided to place the tax measure on the ballot in November of 2020.

 But they forgot to change the date from March to November on the documents; the measure languished for months.